 How do non-government organizations like OpenGov fit into the future of open data?

 We offer the critical participation component.
-We work from the open-sourced, standards-based project CKAN (Comprehensive Knowledge Archive Network), which is the predominate solution for large governments.
-I say “large governments” because before OpenGov, you needed hackers to stand up CKAN-based open data portals.
-We are essentially productizing CKAN, and including value-added applications that allow municipal-level personnel – especially non-programmers – to concentrate on opening the data, rather than running a data portal.
+We work from the open-sourced, standards-based project CKAN (Comprehensive Knowledge Archive Network), which is the predominant solution for large governments.
+I say “large governments” because before OpenGov, you needed dedicated staff to stand up CKAN-based open data portals.
+We are essentially productizing CKAN, and including value-added applications that allow municipal-level personnel – especially non-programmers – to concentrate on the hard work of opening the data, rather than running a data portal.
 Our standards-based solution allows for innovation and enables conversation among cities.

 The good thing is that, in general, people now agree that governments should treat data as infrastructure.
 When municipal systems were first built, they weren’t built with open data in mind.
 They weren’t designed to have common linkages or data standards.
 But that transition is underway, and OpenGov is facilitating that transition.